COVID-19 Symptoms, Testing & Quarantine

-No matter your vaccination status, if you test positive for COVID-19 you should quarantine for a minimum of 10 days from the date of your COVID-19 test.
+No matter your vaccination status, if you test positive for COVID-19 you should quarantine for a minimum of 5 days

-- If you have not already, contact health services at email@example.com immediately
+- If you have not already, contact health services.

-- You must be fever free and have improved or no symptoms after the 10th day to be released from quarantine and resume normal activities
+- You must be fever free (without fever reducing medicine) for 24 hours and symptoms improving after the 5th day to be released from quarantine and resume normal activities.

-If you have been exposed to a COVID-19 positive individual, are experiencing symptoms of COVID-19 or have tested positive for COVID-19, you may be required to quarantine for a minimum of 10 days from the date of exposure or the testing date.
+If you are experiencing symptoms of COVID-19, or have tested positive for COVID-19, you may be required to quarantine for a minimum of 5 days.

 Where do I quarantine?